sagniknitr/DNN-Hub/Notes/Halide/halide.md

 - Algorithm specifies the computatuom
 - it is platform independent
 - Below are some Halide classes  for expressing algorithms :
-   - Funkc : pure functions define over integer domain.
+   - Func : pure functions define over integer domain.
    - Expr  : Algebraic expression of Halide Funcs.
    - Var   : Abstract variable representing the domain.
    - Buffer, Image : represents the input, output anf in/out buffers